jacobaustin123/Coral/docs/dev-readme.md

 # Overview

 Coral is written in the OCaml language, a (mostly) functional programming language similar to ML.
-OCaml algebraic types and match statements make constructing an AST for the language and iterating over it during semantic checking and code-generation much more convenient.
+OCaml's algebraic types and match statements make constructing an AST for the language and iterating over it during semantic checking and code-generation much more convenient.

 For a good tutorial on the OCaml language, see [the official OCaml tutorial](https://ocaml.org/learn/tutorials/), including especially the "99 Problems".

-Coral uses Make and ocamlbuild as build systems.
+Coral uses make and ocamlbuild as build systems.
 Make is the high-level build system, used to build and run tests.
 See the main Makefile for more details.
 Ocamlbuild is used to link in the few dependencies that Coral relies on, namely llvm/ocaml-llvm, and the Unix OCaml library.
 To build the main library, run `make` from the home directory.
 To run tests, run `make test`.
 To remove failed tests or other additional files, run `make clean`.
 To install the latest version of Coral, run `make install`.

 Coral compiles Coral/Python code to native executables using LLVM.
 With certain flags, Coral will emit the LLVM code or the assembly code as desired.
 Those flags are: